US to provide anti-tank weapons to Ukraine, official says

 "The US government is not selling the Ukrainian government these weapons," she said.
 The US has not provided lethal defensive equipment to Ukraine, Nauert said, nor has it ruled out doing so.

-Following that announcement, the chairman of the Armed Services Committee, Sen. John McCain of Arizona, issued a statement calling on Trump "to authorize additional sales of defensive lethal weapons, including anti-tank munitions," to Ukraine.
+Following that announcement, McCain, the chairman of the Armed Services Committee, issued a statement calling on Trump "to authorize additional sales of defensive lethal weapons, including anti-tank munitions," to Ukraine.

 Anti-tank weapons have long been seen as a critical capability to allow the Ukrainian military to combat the armored vehicles in the possession of the separatists, equipment that US officials say is supplied by Russia.